Worship Ministry: Worth-Giving Because of Who God Is

 Implications for the Worship Leader:

-- Present to the people a God who is worthy of their praise.
-Keep His magnificent character consistently before the people.
+- Present to the people a God who is worthy of their praise, keeping His magnificent character consistently before the people.

 - Be careful you are not drawing undue attention to yourself as the worship leader.